abdulahshoaib/os/content/File Operations.md

 ```

 ### fputc()
-Writes a single character to a file.
+Writes a single character to a file

 ```c
 int fputc(int c, FILE *stream);